DeepLearningCode/cherry/README.rst

 Features
 -----------

-- Built-in cache.
-With built-in cache and numpy library for calculations.
+- **Built-in cache**, With built-in cache and numpy library for calculations.
 Text classify becomes extremely fast.

-- High accuracy, the accuracy rate reaches 99% with 3000 spam/ham emails for training.
+- **High accuracy**, the accuracy rate reaches 99% with 3000 spam/ham emails for training.

-- Easy to customize, just put the data in different files/dir for training, you get a new classifier, custom word segmentation algorithm is also supported.
+- **Easy to customize**, just put the data in different files/dir for training, you get a new classifier, custom word segmentation algorithm is also supported.

-- Output confusion matrix, ROC curve and misclassified results.
+- **Easy to analysis**, output confusion matrix, ROC curve and misclassified results.

 Install
 --------